 - 2 Does it matter what kind of knee brace I have?

-- 3 When should I use a knee support and how do I put it on?
+- 3 When should I use a knee support and how should I put it on?

-- 4 How do I clean and take care of my knee support?
+- 4 How should I clean and take care of my knee support?

 - 5 How long should I wear my knee brace?

 - 6 Do I still need to do exercises or rehab if I wear my knee brace?

 All patients want to know why any treatment, support, medicine or exercise will help them feel better and stay better, so this is a great place to start familiarizing them with knee support products.

 There are different knee support products for different purposes, but for the sake of helping a patient understand the basics, start with a general breakdown of how they work.
 Knee braces support the knee’s ligaments by regulating the movement of the joint and guarding against unusual movements during recovery from injury.
 They can facilitate recovery in a variety of ways such as by using warmth and compression to reduce pain and inflammation, correcting improper and damaging movements or protecting and supporting the knee against excessive force or twisting out of position.